The Path to a Purposeful Life: Letting Go of Judgment

 Once I let go of that worry, a swift whoosh of stuck energy was freed up.
 I could now use it for living my life however I saw fit.

-Have you ever thought you'd learned a lesson for good.
-And then got blindsided by a new version of it?
+Have you ever thought you'd learned a lesson for good, only to be blindsided by a new version of it?
 Even years later?
 And you thought, "I already did this!
-Why do I have to go through this again?!!"
+Why do I have to go through this again?"

 Whether I’d been liked or not overseas, I’d had a transactional relationship with the people around me.
 Besides, they had big hearts.
 So they helped me.
-Fed me.
-Took me to the hammam.
-They laughed at my stunned, anxious face the first time I walked in — but they still didn't ditch me.
+They fed me.
+They took me to the hammam.
+They laughed at my stunned, anxious face the first time I walked in — but they still didn't abandon me.
 The scrubber lady even went easy on me.

 People showed up when I needed a new refrigerator.
-The ran down the street to fetch me from the house where I lived alone — no matter the time, day or night — when my parents called on their landline.
+They ran down the street to fetch me from the house where I lived alone — no matter the time, day, or night — when my parents called on their landline.
 We'd run full speed back down the street together, knowing my parents were paying dearly by the minute!

 So even though I’d learned some of my hardest lessons there, I had also grown fond of the people in Sidi Bouzid.
-Which made me wrong again back in my own country.
+This made me wrong again back in my own country.
 That's because, at the time, it was popular to tell undisguised hate jokes about Arab people in comedy clubs.
-And I never would laugh.
+I never could laugh.

-Next: I don’t remember exactly when I started becoming conscious of my thoughts — as in, separate from them, not wholly entangled in them or swept away by them.
-But when I became conscious of my thoughts, I noticed the constant assessment running through my mind.
+Next, I don’t remember exactly when I started becoming conscious of my thoughts — as in, separate from them, not wholly entangled in them or swept away by them.
+But when I became aware of my thoughts, I noticed the constant assessment running through my mind.

 I judged people.
 I judged their comments.
 Their shoes.
 I judged myself, constantly.
-And for a while, that realization made me really sad.
+For a while, that realization made me really sad.
 Who had I been all this time — this person silently appointed as judge of everything?

 Now think about this in terms of the nervous system.
 That “fight or flight” state we’re all trying to get out of?